About

 How their research is transforming health care

-Adam is working in mHealth, the practice of medicine and public health supported by mobile devices.
+Adam is working in mHealth, the practice of medicine and public health supported by wearable devices.
 His specific expertise is in tools that support the measurement of energy intake.
 New tools are needed for studies in obesity and related co-morbidities such as diabetes and for treatment of obesity and eating disorders.
 His tools help participants increase compliance with taking measurements, decrease underestimation bias, and provide a low-cost and low-burden alternative to traditional methods.

 Health Research Expertise Keywords